suksham11/suksham11/README.md

 📧 How to reach me: Sukshamk170@gmail.com

-🔗 Feel free to connect | Open to exciting opportunities
+🔗 Feel free to connect open to exciting opportunities